PcLover2/cbr2cbz/README.md

 ## Contact the developer.

 I never check my email.
 If you would like to get hold of me, send me a DM on Reddit u/thisiszeev

+I am looking for someone to port this to Windows Powershell.
+Contact me on Reddit if you are interested?